tramel-woodard/react-16.9-starter/README.md

 This is a React 16.9 starter application meant for anyone who needs to generate a quick proof of concept template for work or to begin work on a personal project.

 ### Creation of Application
+**NOTE:** These instructions assume that you have already installed Node.js and can access npm from your computer's command line.
 This application can be generated from scratch by taking the following steps:

 Locate a preferred space on your computer and create the **react-16.9-starter** directory: